milagrofrost/proxmox-packer-cilium-bgp-cloudflare-zero-trust-openwrt-adguard-dns-lets-encrypt-k8s-homelab-of-doom/README.md

 I hope you like my repo name.
 Shoutout to Github Co-Pilot for the assist on these docs.

+If you see any issues with the documentation, please create an issue or a pull request.
+I'm always looking to improve my documentation and code.
+I'm also open to suggestions on how to improve the documentation and code.
+I'm always looking to learn new things and new ways to do things.

+Disclaimer: This is not a production ready setup.
+This is a homelab setup.
+I'm not responsible for any issues or trauma that arise from using this setup in a production environment.
+Use at your own risk.

 # Homelab K8S Cluster with Cilium and Cloudflare

 Create your own Kubernetes cluster with Cilium and Cloudflare.